Home Loan EMIs to Stay Stable as RBI Holds Repo Rate at 5.25%

 Strategic Perspective: Timing the Market vs Time in the Market

+The RBI repo rate at 5.25% is an invitation to leverage stability before the inflationary pressures of West Asia force a recalibration of property prices.
 This is particularly relevant for those exploring residential property in Kolkata and other metro cities, where infrastructure growth continues to drive demand.

 FAQs: